wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-how-to-monitor.md

 ##How to: Configure monitoring for cloud services##

-Use the following procedures to configure verbose or minimal monitoring in the Management Portal.
+Use the following procedures to configure verbose or minimal monitoring in the Azure Management Portal.

 ###Before you begin###